In most cases buying a versatile grill means you’re going to be giving up something.

 What We Like:

-- While traditional kamados are made of ceramic materials, this one is made of steel.
+- Hard to break – While traditional kamados are made of ceramic materials, this one is made of steel to keep the price down.
 This means that this unit will not shatter or crack when dropped.
 Granted, it is hard to ‘drop’ something that is too heavy to lift, but it is amazing what types of accidents can happen in the backyard.

 What We Don’t Like:

-- The manufacturers quality control can be a little sketchy at times.
-If you have your Akorn delivered, check to make sure you have all the parts and they are not damaged before you start assembling.
+- Inconsistent quality control – If you have your Akorn delivered, check to make sure you have all the parts and they are not damaged before you start assembling.
 This will save you a lot of time taking the unit apart if you need to send anything back.
 When everything comes as promised in good condition, however, this is a great unit.

 Sure, it may not last long enough to hand down to your kids like the more expensive ceramic options, but the manufacturers have reflected this in the affordable price point.